 How To Say No Politely Without Really Saying No

-For the sake of argument, let’s say you are in your cubicle working away with your deadline ever closer and a co-worker wants your help.
+For the sake of argument, let’s say you’re in your cubicle working away with your deadline looming and a co-worker wants your help.
 They waltz into your space, maybe a bit freaked out and sweetly ask:

 “I really need some help with this project – will you help me?”